List of Gold Glove Award winners at pitcher

-The Rawlings Gold Glove Award, usually referred to as the Gold Glove, is the award given annually to the Major League Baseball players judged to have exhibited superior individual fielding performances at each fielding position in both the National League (NL) and the American League (AL), as voted by the managers and coaches in each league.
+The Gold Glove Award is the award given annually to the Major League Baseball players judged to have exhibited superior individual fielding performances at each fielding position in both the National League (NL) and the American League (AL), as voted by the managers and coaches in each league.
 Managers are not permitted to vote for their own players.
 Eighteen Gold Gloves are awarded each year (with the exception of 1957, 1985, 2007 and 2018), one at each of the nine positions in each league.
 In 1957, the baseball glove manufacturer Rawlings created the Gold Glove Award to commemorate the best fielding performance at each position.
 The award was created from a glove made from gold lamé-tanned leather and affixed to a walnut base.
 Initially, only one Gold Glove per position was awarded to the top fielder at each position in the entire league; however, separate awards were given for the National and American Leagues beginning in 1958.

 Greg Maddux has won the most Gold Glove Awards among all players, including pitchers, in Major League Baseball history.
 He won 18 awards, all in the National League; his streak of wins was consecutive from 1990 through 2002 until interrupted by Mike Hampton in 2003.
 Maddux won five more awards from 2004 to 2008, after which he retired.
 Jim Kaat is second and held the record for most wins (16) until he was displaced by Maddux in 2007.
 He won 14 awards in the American League and 2 in the National League; his 16 consecutive awards is a record among winners.
 Bob Gibson won nine Gold Gloves with the St. Louis Cardinals, and the inaugural winner Bobby Shantz won four awards in each league, for a total of eight.
 Mark Langston and Mike Mussina are tied for the fifth-highest total, with seven wins each.
 Zack Greinke currently ranks seventh with six wins.
-Gold Glove winners at pitcher who have been inducted into the Baseball Hall of Fame include Gibson, Mussina, Maddux, Steve Carlton, Jim Palmer, and Phil Niekro.
+Gold Glove winners at pitcher who have been inducted into the Baseball Hall of Fame include Gibson, Kaat, Mussina, Maddux, Steve Carlton, Jim Palmer, and Phil Niekro.